Diversifying the board – a step towards better governance

 This, in turn, links to the fundamental concepts of corporate governance – namely, judgment, responsibility and accountability.

-Recent academic literature suggests that one of the ways to enhance corporate governance, arguably, is to diversify the board.
-In the Strategic Business Leader (SBL) Study Guide, section B5e requires students to (i) explain the meaning of 'diversity' and (ii) critically evaluate issues of diversity on the board of directors.
+Recent academic literature suggests that one of the ways to enhance corporate governance, arguably, is to diversify the board and this is included in the Strategic Business Leader syllabus.

 This article attempts to elaborate on this topic by first introducing the concept of board diversity and how it may benefit the organisation, which is followed by a discussion on the possible costs of board diversity.